Subgroup induction property for branch groups: Subgroup induction property for groups

-\begin{remark} The definition of \GGS{} groups naturally extends to $n$-regular rooted tree for $n$ an integer greater than $1$.
-For example, Vokivsky studied proved Proposition~\ref{Prop:Torsion} in the context of $n=p^r$ a prime power.
-However, it is usual to restrict the study of \GGS{} groups on the ones acting on $p$-regular rooted tree, $p$-prime, as some results (for example the classification of Lemma~\ref{lemma:ClassificationSubgroups}) depend on this fact.
+where $\varepsilon$ is the cyclic permutation $(1 2 \dots p)$. \end{definition} \begin{remark} The definition of \GGS{} groups naturally extends to $n$-regular rooted trees for $n$ an integer greater than $1$.
+For example, Vovkivsky proved Proposition~\ref{Prop:Torsion} in the context of $n=p^r$ a prime power.
+However, it is usual to restrict the study of \GGS{} groups to the ones acting on $p$-regular rooted trees with $p$ prime, as some results (for example the classification of Lemma~\ref{lemma:ClassificationSubgroups}) depend on this fact.
 This is why in the following we will always assume that $T$ is a $p$-regular rooted tree with $p$ prime. \end{remark} The \defi{Gupta-Sidki $p$-group} is the \GGS{} group acting with defining vector $(1,-1,0,\dots,0)$.

 A \GGS{} group $G$ acting on the $p$-regular rooted tree $T$ is always infinite (since $\mathbf{e}\neq 0$,~\cite{MR1754681}), residually-(finite $p$).
-By \cite{MR3152720}, a \GGS{} group $G_{\mathbf{e}}$ is branch if and only if $\mathbf{e}$ is not constant, which is equivalent by \cite{MR3652785} to the fact that $G_{\mathbf{e}}$ has the congruence subgroup property.
-Even if the \GGS{} groups with constant defining vector are not branch, they are still weakly branch \cite{MR3652785}.
+By~\cite{MR3152720}, a \GGS{} group $G_{\mathbf{e}}$ is branch if and only if $\mathbf{e}$ is not constant, which is equivalent by~\cite{MR3652785} to the fact that $G_{\mathbf{e}}$ has the congruence subgroup property.
+Even if the \GGS{} groups with constant defining vector are not branch, they are still weakly branch~\cite{MR3652785}.

-If a \GGS{} group is torsion, then it is strongly self-replicating \cite{Uria}.
-It follows directly from the definition that for every vertex $v\in \level{1}$ on the first level, we have $\Stab_G(v)=\Stab_G(\level{1})$, or in other words, that the action of $G/\Stab_{G}(\level{1})$ on $\level{1}$ is free.
-Furthermore, $G$ does not contain maximal subgroups of infinite index, a fact that is due to Pervova \cite{MR2197824} in the torsion case and to the first named author and Anitha Thillaisundaram in the non-torsion case \cite{2020arXiv200502346F}.
-This implies that every maximal subgroup of $G$ is normal and of index $p$, and thus, by Lemma \ref{Lemma:DerivedSubgroup}, that the derived subgroup $G'$ is contained $\Phi_F(G)=\Phi(G)$ the Frattini subgroup (that is, the intersection of all maximal subgroups) of~$G$.
+If a \GGS{} group $G$ is torsion, then it is super strongly self-replicating~\cite{Uria}.
+Furthermore, $G$ does not contain maximal subgroups of infinite index, a fact that is due to Pervova~\cite{MR2197824} in the torsion case and to the first-named author and Anitha Thillaisundaram in the non-torsion case~\cite{2020arXiv200502346F}.
+This implies that every maximal subgroup of a branch \GGS{} group $G$ is normal and of index $p$, and thus, by Lemma~\ref{Lemma:DerivedSubgroup}, that the derived subgroup $G'$ is contained in $\Phi_F(G)=\Phi(G)$, the Frattini subgroup (that is, the intersection of all maximal subgroups) of~$G$.

-In what follows, we will frequently make use, often without explicitly mentioning them, of several structural properties of \GGS{} groups, which we summarize in the proposition below.
-A proof of these classical facts can be found, among other sources, in \cite{MR3152720}.